PhysicsRemotelab/documentation/index.md

 ```
 python --version
 ```
-PIP is Package Installed for Python and it is used to install dependencies.
+PIP is Package Installer for Python and it is used to install dependencies.
 Verify that PIP was installed with Python.
 ```
 pip --version
 ```